DUTCH BIOGRAPHY

 Turning Point

-(text in Dutch) contains stories of eleven people who changed the course of their life's in a positive direction after a personal crisis or a series of far reaching life events.
-The misfortune varies from the dead of a child and the loss of a job till a destructive relationship and imprisonment in nazi concentration camps.
+The Chinese word for crisis consists of two characters: wei and ji.
+The first character means danger, the second opportunity.
+In TURNING POINT the author looks at crises in the light those characters.
+The book contains stories of eleven people who changed the course of their life in a positive direction after a personal crisis or a series of far reaching life events.
+The stories are told by people as different as a piano teacher, a family doctor, a policeman and an opera singer.
+Their problems vary from the death of a child and the loss of a job till a destructive relationship.

 • “An accessible writing style.
 Food for thought.”